Last Updated on November 30, 2023

 Oftentimes, having certain types of health-related conditions – and taking the medications that are prescribed for them – can cause applicants to pay a higher amount of premium for their coverage, have fewer coverage options, or be declined for coverage altogether.

 The good news is that if you have diabetes and you take Glucophage, you do have options.
-And, by going with these alternatives, you may obtain the life insurance coverage that you need in order to provide the protection that you want to give your loved ones the peace of mind that they deserve.
+There are certain insurance companies providing life insurance for people taking Glucophage, And, by going with these alternatives, you may obtain the life insurance coverage that you need in order to provide the protection that you want to give your loved ones the peace of mind that they deserve.

 How Glucophage Works With Treating Diabetes